srid/nixos-unified/doc/start.md

 1. [Install nix-darwin](https://github.com/LnL7/nix-darwin)
 1. Use the [macOS only template](/nixos-flake/templates)[^both]

-[^both]: Alternative, use the "Both platforms" template if you are sharing your configuration with the other platform as well.
+[^both]: Alternatively, use the "Both platforms" [template](/nixos-flake/templates) if you are sharing your configuration with the other platform as well.